aktionknight/Adobe-submission/README.md

 ## Interface (Local)

 IMP : if gemini 2.5 flash doesnt work, revert to 1.5 flash instead, IMP : using azure TTS
-IMP : Adobe api provided in doc attached along with this
+IMP : Adobe api provided in doc attached along with this (Docker server requests may be slow depending on hardware, local tests were returning 10-15 sec wait time for analysis) (wait for around 30 sec - 45 sec for podcast generation, didnt get time to implement the loading bar for it)

+FEATURES :
+CORE -
+   Multi PDF handling
+   Select and analyse (press button after selection) Jump To location with a click
+ADD ONS -
+   Insight generation
+   Multi voice Podcast Generation
+BONUS FEATURES -
+   Add a persona and a query to Get relevant sections (Optional)

-Run a local web app that uses 1B logic and Adobe PDF Embed.
+Run a local web app that uses 1A-1B logic and Adobe PDF Embed.

 Prerequisites: